 We think drip coffee makers can do a pretty good job of brewing excellent coffee - which can make a world of difference in the break room.
 And it’s not just a game of chance, there are a few steps you can take to make sure that you’re getting the most out of your coffee maker!

 This is the number one thing that will make your coffee taste better.
 If you want to step up the brews coming out of your coffee maker, you have to step up the beans going into it!

 Coffee tastes best just three days after it’s been roasted, and will begin to lose its flavor after about 15-20 days.
-Look for a roast date on your coffee, and get the most recent.
 We put a roast date on all of our bags, and we ship the same day that we roast so that our coffee arrives just around that 3-day sweet spot.
-We even offer a free trial, so you can give fresh-roasted coffee a try in your own coffee maker.

 Coffee quality comes down to how well the beans were grown and processed.
 Oftentimes blends are made with a variety of cheap beans blended to achieve a generic “coffee” flavor.
 To be sure you’re getting tasty high-quality beans, look for single-origin coffees that list details about where and how the coffee was produced.

 Step 2.
 Upgrade your grind

 After having fresh coffee, the most important thing you can do is grind that coffee just before brewing it.
 Ground coffee starts to lose its flavor in about 15 minutes, so you want to grind your whole beans just before you go to make a pot of coffee.